 How To Set Up A DIY Goat Kid Pen

-My first year of raising dairy goats was a HUGE learning experience!
-I had no idea how little I knew, and my herd quickly got to work teaching me a thing or two. (or three)
+My first year of raising dairy goats was a HUGE learning experience.
+I had no idea how little I knew, and my herd quickly got to work, teaching me a thing or two. (or three)

 what is a goat kid pen?

-A kid pen that is only for young goat kids is also a vital learning tool for the little ones because they learn socialization with others that are their own age and size.
-It is also a constant source of entertainment for us!
 It is important to have a separate area for your baby goat care, whether it be for safe playtime or goat maintenance.
 A private area is a great way to watch over your baby goats without the adults getting in the way.

 How to Make a DIY Goat Kid Pen

 My goal with most of our homestead DIY projects is to do as much as I can with the tools and supplies we already have on hand.
-And this project was no exception.
-Each year I try a new design, and I have yet to spend a single penny on our goat kid pen construction.
+This goat pen project was no exception.
+Each year, I try a new design, and I have yet to spend a penny on our goat kid pen construction.
+No, it may not be pretty, but it works exactly as intended.
+And for me, that is all that matters.

-SLCG Pro Tip: If you have moms that are good jumpers and determined to get in with the kids, you may want to extend that fence to the ceiling.
+SLCG Pro Tip: If you have moms who are good jumpers and determined to get in with the kids, you may want to extend that fence to the ceiling.
 You can do this by stacking the panels and securing them to each other with heavy-duty zip ties.

 You can find steel livestock panels at your local feed supply store.